 Refined by time

-What followed was a long-drawn-out and highly demanding quest to create a successor.
-What would be a satisfactory configuration for the new craft?
+What followed was a long-drawn-out and highly demanding quest to create a new boat.
+What would be a satisfactory configuration for this new craft?
+How might future Bluebirds have looked if Donald had lived?
 Three distinctly different concepts and many more sub-variants were evaluated before we finally settled on the definitive design.
-Leading the design effort throughout a time of almost constant reassessment and change was Ken Norris, who'd co-designed not only Bluebird K7 but also Campbell's Bluebird CN7 World Land Speed Record car.

 We did not intend such a time-consuming and difficult process, with so many different avenues explored.
 But a protracted period of evolution proved to be the only way of finding what we were searching for.
-And the experience gained has stood us in very good stead.
+And the experience gained stands us in good stead.

-However, in reality it was found in extensive windtunnel tests to be difficult to achieve the required degree of aerodynamic stability when the theory was applied to a marine vehicle.
-This, in spite of numerous design modifications.
-The concept was therefore abandoned after three years of study had been devoted to it.
+Unfortunately, it was found in extensive windtunnel tests to be impossible to achieve aerodynamic stability when the 'car-to-boat' theory was applied.
+This, in spite of numerous design modifications that were made to the test model, including the attachment of canards and the introduction of a huge butterfly-tail.
+The concept was therefore abandoned after three patchy years of study had been devoted to it.

-With the project continuing in strict secrecy, much of the boat's main hull structure was built by racing-car fabrication specialist Bo Johansson, and a Rolls-Royce Turbomeca Adour turbofan engine was acquired to power it, together with a second Adour earmarked as a spare, but then the decision was taken to cease construction.
+With the project continuing in strict secrecy, much of the boat's main hull structure was built, the fabrication work being carried out by racing-car specialist Bo Johansson.
+A Rolls-Royce Turbomeca Adour turbofan engine was acquired, together with a second Adour earmarked as a spare.
+But then the decision was taken to terminate construction.